Our Research Project

-To do so, we are now developing a portable plant nutrient meter which is a device for measuring nutrient contents and freshness of vegetables and fruits.
-On top of information such as the products’ origins, appearance and prices, consumers can now use the meter to measure the polyphenol and chlorophyll contents of our foods.
-(Read more to understand why polyphenol and chlorophyll contents are used as indicators.)
+To do so, we are now developing a portable plant nutrient meter ── “VF Nutrient Scanner”, which is a device for measuring antioxidant and chlorophyll contents of vegetables and fruits.
+On top of information such as the products’ origins, appearance and prices, consumers can now use “VF Nutrient Scanner” to measure antioxidant and chlorophyll contents of our foods.
+(Read more to understand why antioxidant and chlorophyll contents are important indicator to measure.)

 How Does It Work?

-The meter is a portable, easy to operate and instant tool for general consumers to know the nutrient content of the fruits or vegetables.
-The user simply needs to scan the vegetable or fruit sample and then the paired smartphone will display the result on the mobile app for his/her reference.
-The specific result includes the polyphenol and chlorophyll content in the sample.
+“VF Nutrient Scanner” is a portable, easy to operate and instant tool for general consumers.
+The user simply needs to scan the vegetable or fruit sample and then the bluetooth-paired smartphone will display the result on the mobile app for his/her reference.
+The specific result includes total antioxidant and chlorophyll content of the sample.

-Apart from household application, the meter would also be beneficial to growers or landscape greening professionals, to assess plants’ chlorophyll level.
-As chlorophyll is a general plant health indicator, this enables users to make informed agronomic decisions, e.g. fertilizer application, abiotic and biotic stress (i.e. pathogen, pest attacks) countermeasures.
+Apart from household application, “VF Nutrient Scanner” would also be beneficial to growers or landscape greening professionals, to assess plants’ chlorophyll level.
+As chlorophyll is one of the plant health indicators, this enables users to make informed agronomic decisions, such as fertilizer application, abiotic and biotic stress (i.e. pathogen, pest attacks) countermeasures.

-The meter incorporates the techniques of a fluorescence spectrometer.
+“VF Nutrient Scanner” incorporates the techniques of a fluorescence spectrometer.
 Under UV-radiation, plant cells of the vegetables and fruits will be activated.
-Then, the cells will emit two types of fluorescence: blue-green and red/infra-red fluorescence emission spectrum.
-Blue-green fluorescence is emitted by several compounds, but mainly from polyphenols.
-Besides, red/infra-red fluorescence is derived from chlorophyll.
+Then, the cells will emit two types of fluorescence: purple and red/infra-red fluorescence emission spectrum.
+Purple fluorescence is emitted by several compounds, but mainly from polyphenols.
+Besides, red/infra-red fluorescence is mostly derived from chlorophyll.

 The cloud database stores data collected by developers and users.
-Based on the extensive database, the above graph will be presented in a layman and user-friendly feedback, e.g. whether the sample is above or below the average by comparing among the database.
+Based on the extensive database, the above graph will be compared with previous samples, in order to generate a rating on mobile app, so that the user will know whether his/her sample’s antioxidant and chlorophyll contents are above or below the average among the database.

 This project is funded by the Innovation and Technology Fund for Better Living (FBL) Any opinions, findings, conclusions or recommendations expressed in this material/event (or by members of the project team) do not reflect the views of the Government of the Hong Kong Special Administrative Region, the Innovation and Technology Bureau or the FBL Assessment Panel.